1. Can I obtain my residency through employment, if my boss wants to sponsor me?

 6. If I have an employment residency application pending, can I change employer and continue with my pending application, if the new employer is willing to sponsor me?

-- If your I-140 has been approved for at least 6 months, you may change employer as long as the new employer and the new position are similar to the ones in the original petition, and the new employer is in the same geographic region as the original employer.
+- If your I‑140 has been approved for at least 6 months, you may change employers, as long as the new employer and the new position are similar to those in the original petition, and the new employer is located in the same geographic region as the original employer.

-- If the original employer has changed corporate identity or merged with a new company and the new employment is with the new company.
+- If your original employer has changed corporate identity or has merged with another company and the new employment is with the newly combined company.

-In general, however, it is not advisable to change employers while your residency application is pending.
+However, in general, it is not advisable to change employers while your residency application is in process.

 8. For an employment-based residency petition, what is the priority date that must be current for me to adjust status?
 Is it the one for my labor certification, or is it the one for the Form I-140?